Ontario’s towing task force: consultation and research

 The task force recommended the creation of a joint forces operation between the OPP and municipal police services.
 The joint forces operation:

-- investigates criminal activity in the towing sector and promote information sharing between police
+- investigates criminal activity in the towing sector and promotes information sharing between police

-- helps the police take actions against those responsible for serious crimes in the industry
+- helps police take actions against those responsible for serious crimes in the industry

 - helps to level the playing field for lawful operators